What is ISO 20022?

 How will ISO 20022 promote efficiencies in payments?

-In today’s environment, financial institutions and their customers are required to manage payments standards for each of the existing payments systems, including AFT (also known as EFT), EDI and LVTS.
+In today’s environment, financial institutions and their customers are required to manage payments standards for each of the existing payment systems, including AFT (also known as Electronic Funds Transfer), EDI and Lynx.
 Implementing and supporting these standards is costly.
 While all of the current standards carry the requisite information to ensure that the funds can move from one account to another, they use different formatting, terminology and technologies to describe specific data fields and to create the different messages.

 Using a single standard decreases the complexity and cost associated with supporting multiple standards over time.
 It also provides more flexibility for customers when dealing with multiple financial institutions and lessens the need for customization and manual intervention.